olinew/kf-code/README.md

 # KrakenFlex Back End Test

-Service will retrieve a list of [EnhancedOutages](https://github.com/olinew/kraken-flex/blob/cd08ff0a6d07148d67e6457d7e04c87a02f39363/src/integrations/interfaces.d.ts#L17) by combining all [Outages](https://github.com/olinew/kraken-flex/blob/cd08ff0a6d07148d67e6457d7e04c87a02f39363/src/integrations/interfaces.d.ts#L5) from "GET /outages" endpoint with the [SiteInfo](https://github.com/olinew/kraken-flex/blob/cd08ff0a6d07148d67e6457d7e04c87a02f39363/src/integrations/interfaces.d.ts#L23) for the specified site ID from "GET /site-info/[siteId]" - filtered to devices of that site ID & beginning on or after 2022-01-01T00:00:00.00
+Service will retrieve a list of [EnhancedOutages](https://github.com/olinew/kraken-flex/blob/cd08ff0a6d07148d67e6457d7e04c87a02f39363/src/integrations/interfaces.d.ts#L17) by combining all [Outages](https://github.com/olinew/kraken-flex/blob/cd08ff0a6d07148d67e6457d7e04c87a02f39363/src/integrations/interfaces.d.ts#L5) from "GET /outages" endpoint with the [SiteInfo](https://github.com/olinew/kraken-flex/blob/cd08ff0a6d07148d67e6457d7e04c87a02f39363/src/integrations/interfaces.d.ts#L23) for the specified site ID from "GET /site-info/[siteId]" - filtered to devices of that site ID & beginning on or after 2022-01-01T00:00:00.00.

+Will then post these to "/site-outages/[siteId]"

 ## Uses: